Blendify/blender-manual/trunk/blender_docs/manual/addons/3d_view/stored_views.rst

    :align: right
    :figwidth: 220px

-View:
+View
    Save multiple view locations for easy navigation between views.
-POV:
+POV
    Save Point of View --> Perspective and Local modes.

-Camera to View:
+Camera to View
    Move Camera to current view.
-New Camera to View:
+New Camera to View
    Create a new Camera to current view.
-Save Current:
+Save Current
    Save the View or :abbr:`POV (Point Of View)`.

 Camera Selector:
   Tools for Camera selection and management.

 Camera:
    Make the Camera active.
-Preview Camera:
+Preview Camera
-   Make Camera active, selected and Camera to View in 1 button.
+   Make Camera active, selected and Camera to View in one button.
-Add Camera Marker:
+Add Camera Marker
    Add a Camera Marker to help animating between Cameras.